 With promises of limitless opportunities for convenience and efficiency, the internet of things (IoT) is a full-fledged craze in the business world.
-But what’s often overlooked in this enthusiasm is that the “I” in the IoT is also an internet of shared data and networks.
+But what’s often overlooked in this enthusiasm is that the “I” in the IoT is also an internet of shared data and networks, which means it may not have the most secure connectivity.
 As a result, we are dangerously reliant on public internet connectivity to underpin many of the IoT’s new services, without fully grasping the security implications.

 The public internet was never designed to be a secure environment.
 It was originally conceived as a network with built-in redundancy for academics to share data within a known community, not protect itself from unknown users and malicious actors.
 Consequently, from a security standpoint, it’s become more of a best-effort network than a best-in-class network needed to ensure the confidentiality, integrity and availability of today’s transactions.
 This poses a profound systemic risk for countries in the Middle East and Africa, as well as the entire world.